dtcenter/MET/docs/Users_Guide/config_options.rst

 methods should be applied to the input data.
 Options exist for each output line type from the MET tools.
 Each line type may be set to one of:

-* "NONE" to skip the corresponding verification method
+* NONE to skip the corresponding verification method

 * "STAT" to write the verification output only to the ".stat" output file